Robinlovelace/odnet/README.md

 To test the performance of different parameters and settings for the OD-to-route-network conversion process, we focussed only on cycling trips as these were measured in the counter dataset mentioned.
-The following parameters were adjusted to explore their importance, in roughly descending order of frequency of mentions in the literature:

-1. The routing profile used, which can ‘prefer’ differet route types, resulting in ‘quiet’ to ‘fast’ networks (Desjardins et al. 2021)
-2. The level of disaggregation, ranging from none to full disaggregation (on desire line and route per trip) (Jafari et al.
-    2015)
-3. Jittering strategy used to sample origin and destination points within zones (Lovelace, Félix, and Carlino 2022)
+Furthermore, we focussed on only the desire lines representing 4 or more cycle trips, to reduce the computational requirements of the study in the time available: this reduced the number of desire lines from over 10,000 to 685.

 <!-- To run algorithm you need a minimum of three inputs, examples of which are provided in the `data/` folder of this repo: -->
 <!-- 1.
 A .csv file containing OD data with two columns containing zone IDs (specified with  `--origin-key=geo_code1 --destination-key=geo_code2` by default) and other columns representing trip counts: -->